msmrexe/violet-night-vscode-theme/README.md

 # 🌌 Violet Night Theme for VS Code

 **Violet Night** is a sleek, dark, and vibrant Visual Studio Code theme featuring violet accents and soft contrast.
-It’s designed for simplicity to reduce eye strain during long sessions while maintaining just enough color variety to stay visually engaging.
+It’s designed for simplicity to reduce eye strain during long sessions while maintaining just enough colour variety to stay visually engaging.
 With deep purples, warm yellows, and gentle contrast, it's perfect for night-time or low-light coding.

 ---